 For projects located above anadromy, the maximum cumulative diversion rate criterion shall be evaluated at POIs at and/or below anadromy in order to identify the allowable rate of diversion at project PODs.
 The maximum cumulative diversion rate puts limitations on the cumulative rate of water withdrawal in a watershed, not necessarily the rate of withdrawal at a point of diversion.
-The rate of diversion limitation for a project is not necessarily equal to the maximum cumulative diversion rate limitation in a watershed.
-This is because the project's rate of diversion limitation is based on an evaluation of whether the project, together with existing diversions, causes an exceedance of the maximum cumulative diversion rate criterion at points of interest at and/or below the upper limit of anadromy.
-Guidelines for calculating the maximum cumulative diversion is needed are provided in Appendix A, Section A.1.8 and Appendix B Section B.5.2.3.
+The rate of diversion for a project is not necessarily equal to the maximum cumulative diversion rate in a watershed.
+This is because the project's rate of diversion is based on an evaluation of whether the project, together with existing diversions, causes an exceedance of the maximum cumulative diversion rate criterion at points of interest at and/or below the upper limit of anadromy.
+Guidelines for calculating the maximum cumulative diversion rate criterion and for determining whether a limit on the rate of diversion is needed are provided in Appendix A, Section A.1.8 and Appendix B Section B.5.2.3.